Takashiidobe/notes/src/books/game-programming-patterns/command.md

 }
 ```

-We\'ve now made it so the Commands are decoupled from the Actor.
+We've now made it so the Commands are decoupled from the Actor.
 As long
 as it can receive the commands, it can execute them.

 ## Undo and Redo

-Let\'s try this with a move unit command.
+Let's try this with a move unit command.

 ```cpp
 class MoveUnitCommand : public Command {